Temporary 5 Ton Weight Restriction on Green Bay Road and Hamilton Road

 5 Ton Weight Restriction Pleasant Valley and Cedar Sauk Roads

 The Town of Cedarburg has restricted travel on Cedar Sauk Rd from CTH Y to CTH I east bound to vehicles weighing less than 5 tons, additionally the Town has restricted travel on Pleasant Valley Rd between CTH Y and CTH I east and west bound to vehicles weighing less than 5 tons.
 All roads have been posted with WisDOT approved signage and the Ozaukee County Sheriffs Department has been made aware.
 The need for the weight restriction is due to the deteriorating conditions of the roadways and the potential hazardous conditions that exist.
 The weight restrictions will be in effect for at least the next year on Pleasant Valley Rd and possibly longer on Cedar Sauk Rd, please check with the Director of Public Works at (262) 377-4509 for updates or additional information.
-The Town has received funding from the state to complete necessary road construction on Pleasant Valley Rd in 2017 and is working with the Town of Saukville to receive the same funding for Cedar Sauk Rd in 2018.
+The Town received funding from the state to complete necessary road construction on Pleasant Valley Rd in 2017 and worked with the Town of Saukville to receive the same funding for Cedar Sauk Rd in 2018.

 Residents probably have experienced an aspect of public works everyday in the Town of Cedarburg.
-Our public works team is responsible for refuse collection, snow and ice removal in the winter, replacement and repair of culverts under Town roads, road construction and maintenance, and maintenance of most of the bridges in Town.
+Our public works team is responsible for snow and ice removal in the winter, replacement and repair of culverts under Town roads, road construction and maintenance, and maintenance of most of the bridges in Town.
 We mow lawns at Town parks, Town Hall, the Fire Station on Covered Bridge Road, and other properties owned by the Town.
 We are also responsible for removing dead or dying trees within Town road right-of-way, along Cedar Creek, or in our parks, and we provide roadside brush collection to our residents during the summer and fall.

 Public works is also responsible for the maintenance and upkeep of all Town owned vehicles and equipment, and all Town owned buildings such as the Town Hall and the Fire Station.
-Public works is also responsible for the operation of the recycling center.
+Public works is also responsible for the operation of the recycling yard.

-We also have part-time employees to assist our residents at the recycling center.
+We also have part-time employees to assist our residents at the recycling yard.
 In the summer, we hire as many as three seasonal employees, usually college students, to assist the full-time crew during our busiest time of the year.

 Emerald Ash Borer